Centimetre–gram–second system of units: Advantages and disadvantages

-Specialized unit systems are used to simplify formulas even further than either SI or CGS, by eliminating constants through some system of natural units.
-For example, in particle physics a system is in use where every quantity is expressed by only one unit of energy, the electronvolt, with lengths, times, and so on all converted into electronvolts by inserting factors of speed of light c and the reduced Planck constant ħ.
-This unit system is convenient for calculations in particle physics, but it would be considered impractical in other contexts.
+Specialised unit systems are used to simplify formulas further than either SI or CGS do, by eliminating constants through a convention of normalising quantities with respect to some system of natural units.
+For example, in particle physics a system is in use where every quantity is expressed by only one unit of energy, the electronvolt, with lengths, times, and so on all converted into units of energy by inserting factors of speed of light c and the reduced Planck constant ħ.
+This unit system is convenient for calculations in particle physics, but is impractical in other contexts.